 3) The current treatments in testing prove to be effective.

-How are you monitoring the situation?
+How is ARCC monitoring the situation?

 ARCC also receives updates from the State Department travel program, the World Health Organization (WHO), the Centers for Disease Control (CDC) as well as dozens of news sources.
 We feel we have a good grasp on the circumstances in the areas in which we operate.

-What are your resources on the ground?
+What are our resources on the ground?

 Everywhere ARCC operates we have a local partner, on the ground, in that country.
 Our partners are invaluable resources for us.
 They provide local knowledge, current information, logistics assistance, and access to resources normally not available to outsiders.
 They are well connected in their communities and act as an important safety net if an emergency occurs.